Part-DB/Part-DB-server/docs/api/intro.md

 It is also possible to use this filters on list endpoints (get collection), to only get a subset of the properties of all entities in the collection.

 See [API Platform docs](https://api-platform.com/docs/core/filters/#property-filter) for more infos.

+## Change comment

+Similar to the changes using Part-DB web interface, you can add a change comment to every change you make via the API, which will be visible in the log of the entity.

+You can pass the text for this via the `_comment` query parameter (beware the proper encoding).
+For example `/api/parts/123?_comment=This%20is%20a%20change%20comment`.